Checklists that gets the job Done

 Ensure that routine tasks are actually completed

-With digital checklists, you can maintain a consistent high quality by ensuring that critical operating routines are implemented, checked and monitored.
-For your employees, checklists will provide support and guidance when it comes to what they need to do and how and when they need to do it.
+With digital checklists, you can maintain adherence to standards, drive consistent high quality by ensuring that critical operating routines are implemented, verified and monitored.
+For staff, checklists will provide support and guidance when it comes to what they need to do, how and when they need to do it.

-Digital checklists can be created for all types of activities, and you can set which role or function is responsible for completing them.
-Checklists can even be created on a recurring schedule so you can control when and how frequently the checklist will be activated.
+A checklist in Chainformation can be created for all types of activities, and you can set which Role or function is responsible for completing them.
+You can set recurring schedules to control when and how frequent the checklist automatically will be activated.
+Mandatory photo can be required for visual verification of selected checkpoints.

-Checklists can be created by central management and shared to all local stores or restaurants.
-Alternatively, you can create templates which local units can customize and take ownership of.
+Checklists can be created by the central management team and shared to all locations across the network.
+Alternatively, you can create templates for local units to customize and take ownership of.
 Checklists can also be displayed in different languages depending on which country they’re shared to.

-As soon as a new checklist is activated, the responsible employees will be notified.
+As soon as a new checklist is activated, the responsible employees will be notified via push notification to a mobile unit.
 Employees fill out their checklist by entering “OK” or “Not OK” for every checkpoint, and they can do this via a smartphone, a tablet or a desktop computer.
 They can write comments and attach photos or videos with further information or as proof that the assignment has been completed.
 Every completed checkpoint is saved with the employee’s name and user ID.
 Different users can complete different checkpoints in the same checklist.

 Each checkpoint can also be linked to support information – such as the operations manual, training materials or other documentation – to ensure that processes are being followed correctly.
-This can offer support and guidance to new hires so that they safely perform all checkpoints in accordance with your company’s guidelines.
+This offers powerful support and guidance to new hires so that they safely perform all checkpoints in accordance with Brand Standards.